eykop/Web-Monitoring-Kafka-PostgreSQL/README.md

 and PostgreSQL server (and some other server not needed by this solution).
 * [docker-kafka](https://github.com/spotify/docker-kafka)
 This is and old docker for Kafka server and Zookeeper, but still works.
-We will still need a postgreSQL server if we go with seond option that can be achieved by the running the following command:
+We will still need a PostgreSQL server if we go with second option that can be achieved by the running the following command:

 ```